550 South Tryon: 550 South Tryon

 Duke Energy's departure left several large blocks of continuous space available, including 224,776 sqft on floors 7 to 14, 148,469 sqft on 15 to 21, 59,132 sqft on 30 to 32 and 47,403 sqft on the top floors, 40 to 42.

 As of December 31, 2021, Duke had exited its lease of the building.
 All Duke employees left the building before the holidays.
 The Duke Energy Center signs and plaques were removed and the building was temporarily renamed 550 South Tryon.
-After Wells Fargo moved into space previous occupied by Duke Energy the company would occupy 95% of the building.
+After Wells Fargo moved into space previously occupied by Duke Energy, the company would occupy 95% of the building.
 The bank will be renovating 21 floors of the building and the food court.
-On June 15, 2025 Wells Fargo used a helicopter to place the words "Wells Fargo" on both sides of the top part of the building, known as the handlebar roof.
+On June 15, 2025, Wells Fargo used a helicopter to place the words "Wells Fargo" on both sides of the top part of the building, known as the handlebar roof.